TsonasIoannis/terraform-gke-cloudflare-prometheus-grafana/README.md

 ```

-After this step you should be able to access the Prometheus and Grafana at the url `prometheus.example.com` and `grafana.example.com`.
+After this step you should be able to access the Prometheus and Grafana at the URL `prometheus.example.com` and `grafana.example.com`.

 You should see the Cloudflare login screen.